HaozhanSun/hearthstone-copilot/DEBUG_GUIDE.md

 ## Common Issues and Solutions

+### Issue: Process hanging on exit
+**Problem**: The bot process doesn't terminate cleanly when closing the GUI **Solution**: The bot now includes:
+- Aggressive thread termination using ctypes
+- 5-second timeout for cleanup operations
+- Force exit with `os._exit()` if cleanup fails
+- Enhanced pynput keyboard listener cleanup

 ### Issue: No "PLAY" text detected
 **Possible causes:**
 - Text is too small or blurry